 You are sharing a web layer with data that has Editor Tracking enabled and set to record dates in database time, but the time zone is set to None (Assumed UTC) or Unknown.
-Although all services can include data where Editor Tracking is enabled and set to record dates in Coordinated Universal Time (UTC), only ArcGIS Online, ArcGIS Enterprise, and Portal for ArcGIS beginning at specific portal versions support Editor Tracking with dates recorded in database time.
+Although all services can include data for which Editor Tracking is enabled and set to record dates in coordinated universal time (UTC), only ArcGIS Online, ArcGIS Enterprise, and Portal for ArcGIS beginning at specific portal versions support Editor Tracking with dates recorded in database time.
 This includes layers of stand-alone tables that reference datasets with Editor Tracking enabled.
 You can specify the time zone when sharing the following:

 The <value> parameter indicates whether layers, tables, or both record Editor Tracking dates in database time.